-- 1. The product is designed for single use only. - 2.
-Do not resterilize or reuse. - Do not use if package has been previously opened or damaged. - Do not alter the catheter, guidewire, or any other kit/set component during insertion, use, or removal (except as instructed). - Procedure must be performed by trained personnel well versed in anatomical landmarks, safe technique, and potential complications. - 6.
-Assess patient for heparin sensitivity.
-Heparin-Induced Thrombocytopenia (HIT) has been reported with use of heparin flush solutions. - Do not routinely apply prophylactic topical antimicrobial or antiseptic ointment or cream to the insertion site of central venous catheters because of the potential risk to promote fungal infections and antimicrobial resistance.
+- 1. Do not use if package has been previously opened or damaged. - Do not alter the catheter, guidewire, or any other kit/set component during insertion, use, or removal (except as instructed). - Procedure must be performed by trained personnel well versed in anatomical landmarks, safe technique, and potential complications. - Assess patient for heparin sensitivity.
+Heparin-Induced Thrombocytopenia (HIT) has been reported with use of heparin flush solutions. - Do not use topical antibiotic ointment or creams on insertion sites (except when using dialysis catheters) because of their potential to promote fungal infections and antimicrobial resistance. - 6.
+Temporarily shut off remaining port(s) through which solutions are being infused before blood sampling. - 7.
+Do not rely on blood aspirate color to indicate venous access. - 8.
+Do not reinsert needle into introducer catheter to reduce risk of catheter embolism. - 9.
+Maintain insertion site with regular meticulous redressing using aseptic technique. - Engage safety and/or locking feature of scalpel (where provided) when not in use to reduce risk of sharps injury. - 11.
+Perform hand hygiene: - before and immediately after all clinical procedures - before and after donning and removal of gloves

-- 8. Temporarily shut off remaining port(s) through which solutions are being infused before blood sampling. - 9.
-Blood aspirate color is not always a reliable indicator of venous access. - 10.
-Do not reinsert needle into introducer catheter to reduce risk of catheter embolism. - 11.
-Maintain insertion site with regular meticulous redressing using aseptic technique. - 12.
-Activate safety feature of safety scalpel (if provided) when not in use to minimize the risk of sharps injury. - 13.
-Perform hand hygiene before and immediately after all clinical procedures and before and after donning and removal of gloves. - 14.
-Properly handle and dispose of sharps in sharps container in accordance with US OSHA or other governmental standards for blood borne pathogens and/or hospital/ institutional policy. - 15.
-Hands must remain behind the needle at all times during use and disposal. - 16.
-Use universal blood and body-fluid precautions in the care of all patients due to the risk of exposure to HIV (Human Immunodeficiency Virus) or other blood borne pathogens.
+- 12. Properly handle and dispose of sharps in sharps container in accordance with US OSHA or other governmental standards for blood borne pathogens and/or hospital/ institutional policy. - 13.
+Hands must remain behind the needle at all times during use and disposal. - 14.
+Use universal blood and body-fluid precautions in the care of all patients due to the risk of exposure to Human Immunodeficiency Virus (HIV) or other blood borne pathogens.